CoccoMarco/Getting-and-Cleaning-Data/CodeBook.md

 - Group the dataset by activity and subject
 - For each variables (except activity and subject) compute the average of the values collected in the dataset (data)

+The script return the tidy dataset called "data".